scresswell/people-resources/questions.md

 * what does success look like after your first ninety days?
 * can you recall a time when you have missed some critical details of a task or project? why do you think you missed them? what did you learn?

+### Delivery
+* what does good delivery look like?
+* what does good delivery leadership look like?
+* can you tell us about some improvements you’ve implemented in teams?
+What did they change, and how successful were they
+* what has been the most challenging piece of work for you, and what did you learn/take away from it?

 ## People management
 * how would you describe your people management style?
 * what would the people who have reported to you say are your most notable traits?